77Dice/PND_Notes/Appendix/Networking 101.md

 - interconnect local networks among them
 - Distribution layer is at level of `Autonomous Systems` like big enterprises and ISPs
-- Core layer is at the level of *continents*
+- Core layer is at the level of `continents`
-- they are connected by *Routers* and uses *logical Addressing:* IP
+- they are connected by `Routers` and uses `logical Addressing`: IP
-- Routers are the *default gateways* and gives access to the internet
+- Routers are the `default gateways` and gives access to the internet

 ## Ethernet vs IP Addresses